cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

     <img src="{{site.baseurl}}/images/matrix-16.png" alt="matrix-1" style="zoom:80%;" />
 </center>

-So the challenge's statement becomes "Find the longest path in a directed acyclic graph (DAG)".
-Ok, now let forget about the complexity of this problem.
+The original challenge's statement becomes "Find the longest path in a directed acyclic graph (DAG)".
+Ok, let forget about the complexity of this problem.
 We travel back to our university time, visit our old school and try to learn again **"how to find the longest path from a root node in a simple below DAG"**

 <center>
     <img src="{{site.baseurl}}/images/matrix-4.png" alt="matrix-13" style="zoom:100%;" />